falcosecurity/falco-website/content/en/docs/source.md

 # Load latest falco-probe kernel module

-If you have a binary version of falco installed, an older falco kernel module may already be loaded.
-To ensure you are using the latest version, you should unload any existing falco kernel module and load the locally built version.
+If you have a binary version of Falco installed, an older Falco kernel module may already be loaded.
+To ensure you are using the latest version, you should unload any existing Falco kernel module and load the locally built version.

 Unload any existing kernel module via: